SpartaSystems/social-media-monitor/readme.md

 - For each filter type configure a corresponding email [notification template](monitor/src/templates/notifications)
 - Logo and css styling for the email templates should go in the [media folder](monitor/media/)

-## Runtime
+### Runtime
-shell$ node index.js
+`node index.js`

 # Webapp

 ## Backend Rest Service
-- shell$ npm start
+`npm start` will run the app on port 3000

 ## Frontend
-- shell$ npm run build
+`npm run build` will build the ui and put it in a build/ directory.
+Configure your http directives to direct port 80 at this folder.

+When running locally you can use `npm run serve` to serve the build directory on port 8000.
+Depending on how you run the backend you may need to adjust [BaseService.js](webapp/frontend/src/services/BaseService.js) to direct rest calls to the appropriate mount point for your backend.

 # Deployment
-- The deploy script (deploy.sh) relies on a .pem file in the root of the project.
+- The deployment script (deploy.sh) relies on a .pem file in the root of the project.
+- The deployment scripts expects to find the file [update_creds.sh](update_creds.sh) in the directory directly above this repository.
+This file updates the credentials in aws.json and twitter.js so that you don't have to manually enter the creds on the server every time you deploy.
+- `./update_creds.sh (-h|-d|-c)`
+  - -d : deploy latest master branch to production
+  - -c : update config files with credentials (not stored in vcs)